 Boston Pilot, Summer 2019

-Our pilot program in summer 2019 will consist of 3 – 4 modules with in-class and in-field components.
-Half of the participants will be at Franklin Park Zoo and the other half at a site in Dorchester’s Codman Square ecodistrict.
+Our pilot program in summer 2019 consisted of 4 modules with in-class and in-field components.
+Half of the participants were at Franklin Park Zoo and the other half at a site in Dorchester’s Codman Square ecodistrict.

-The Franklin Park Zoo program will coincide with the building of two rain gardens on zoo property.
-The training programs will be co-led with Zoo New England education staff with a group consisting of adults recruited from surrounding neighborhoods.
-The other program will take place at Codman Square ecodistrict, developed with Codman Square NDC.
-The training and in-field will take place around the bioretention infrastructure to be built in spring along New England Avenue.
+The Franklin Park Zoo program coincided with the building of two rain gardens on zoo property.
+The training programs were co-led with Zoo New England education staff with a group consisting of adults recruited from surrounding neighborhoods.
+The other program was held at Codman Square ecodistrict, developed with Codman Square NDC.
+The training and in-field as held around the bioretention infrastructure to be built in spring along New England Avenue.

-When you enroll, you’ll become part of a ‘Green Team.’
-This hands-on experience will help you feel more connected to and have a greater understanding of the environmental issues in your own backyard and how you can make a difference.
+This hands-on experience helped participants feel more connected to and have a greater understanding of the environmental issues in their own backyard and better understand how you can make a difference.
 Take action at the local level and strive towards a more sustainable future!

 - How water impacts your community